How the construction of your home affects your health

 Building Materials and Health

-The materials used in home construction significantly affect indoor air quality and, consequently, your health.
-Traditional building materials such as wood, brick, and stone have been used for centuries and are generally considered safe.
-However, modern construction often incorporates synthetic materials and chemical treatments that can release harmful substances.
+The building materials that are being utilized in your home construction are very important factors in determining the indoor air quality and hence your health.
+Wood, brick, and stone are traditional building materials that have been used throughout the centuries and are thought to be mostly safe.
+However, modern construction usually involves synthetic materials and chemical treatments which may emit toxic substances.

 Volatile Organic Compounds (VOCs)